hmahajan1290/TubiJavaAppiumTestFramework/README.md

 appiumServerUrl ----> Appium Server url where the Appium server is running

 ### Please Run this framework as testNG Suite as the above parameters are required to run the test.

+After running the test, extent report with name 'TubiAndroidTestsExtentReport.html' will be generated in test-output folder.

+Logs will be generated in 'logs' folder with name 'AppiumLogs.log'